 - Enter the name of the task in the Name field.

 - Select a run mode from the Run Mode drop-down list.
-See the Available Template section for more information.
+See the Templates section below for more information.

 - Create - Allows you to upload a CSV file where all columns are the API fields of the selected object in the Advanced tab.
 The Create requests will be executed for each row in the uploaded file.